francescovolpe/offsecnotes/1 - PT/1 - Information Gathering/README.md

     ine.com mail is handled by 1 aspmx.l.google.com.
     ine.com mail is handled by 10 alt3.aspmx.l.google.com.
     ```
+- **whois** : is a protocol used for querying databases that store an Internet resource's registered users or assignees
+  - website
+  - `whois linux.com`
 - **DNS enumeration**
   - dnsdumpster.com
+- **Subdomain** enumeration
+  - sublist3r : enumerates subdomains using search engines such as Google.
+It support also bruteforce
+  - `sublist3r -d website.com`
 - Web App **Technology** Fingerprinting
   - wappalyzer (extension)
   - builtwith (extension)